 Psoriasis vs. Eczema

-Dr. Mason says the psoriasis types aren’t the same as types of eczema.
+As for the differences between psoriasis and eczema, Dr. Mason says the types of psoriasis aren’t the same as types of eczema.
 She says eczema is not completely understood, but it is found to be more of a response to the environment due to a hypersensitivity or allergy-type of reaction.
 Eczema is seen with those who have chronically dry skin from too much washing or from work environment-created cracked skin invaded by bacteria or yeast.

 “Eczema can also come from a reaction to something touching the skin, such as metals from jewelry, belt buckles, earrings and the like.
 It has been seen after drug reactions and various other insults to the skin,” Dr. Mason says.